paulanthonywilson/basic_auth/README.md

     custom_response: &YouApp.Helpers.unauthorized_response/1
 ```

-Where `:custom_response` is you custom response function that takes a `conn`.
-Example:
+Where `:custom_response` is a custom response function that takes a `conn`.
+For example:

 ```elixir